 Danny Martinez is the Warm Springs Tribes’ Emergency Manger.
 He is part of the local COVID-19 Response Team.
 In this video he talks about lessons learned during the pandemic – while also helping to manage a water crisis, a wildfire, and a personal loss.

-We have taken down a video featuring Autwai Warm Springs Elder Maxine Switzler and her family all survived COVID-19.
-She shares her experience and her hope that people will protect their families by taking precautions and getting vaccinated.
+We have taken down a video featuring Autwai Warm Springs Elder Maxine Switzler talking about her familiy and COVID-19.
+She shared her experience with the hope that people would protect their families by taking precautions and getting vaccinated.
 Maxine passed away this Spring from COVID-19.

 Jefferson Greene talks about the impact that COVID-19 has had on the elders that he works with.
 He talks about the importance of taking precautions along with the continuation of language learning, the handing down of cultural practices, and families spending more time together.